SuperpowersCorp/refactorio/examples/README.md

 similar to things that have come up in my day to day experience and where my otherwise fantastic tools like `ag` have let me down.

-While any of the ag examples could be improved upon with various refinements that would solve one or more of the problems described here, as you can see, in comparison Refactorio lets you specify exactly what you want with a minimum of muss and fuss (assuming you are comfortable with lenses).
+While many of the `ag` examples could be improved upon with various refinements that would solve one or more of the problems described here, as you can see, in comparison Refactorio lets you specify exactly what you want with a minimum of muss and fuss (assuming you are comfortable with lenses).